http-kit/http-kit/README.md

     send! with java.io.InputStream or byte[], a binary frame assembled and sent to client For WebSocket Secure connection, one option is stud (self-signed certificate may not work with websocket).
 Nginx can do it, too.

-(defn handler [request]
+`(defn handler [request]
-  (with-channel request channel
+  (server/with-channel request channel
     (on-close channel (fn [status] (println "channel closed: " status))) (on-receive channel (fn [data] ;; echo it back (send! channel data)))))

-(run-server handler {:port 9090})
+(server/run-server handler {:port 9090})`

-Control WebSocket handshake
+### Control WebSocket handshake

-The with-channel does the WebSocket handshake automatically.
+The `with-channel` does the WebSocket handshake automatically.
 In case if you want to control it, e.g., to support WebSocket subprotocol, here is a workaround. cgmartin's gist is a good place to get inspired.

-Routing with Compojure
+### Routing with Compojure

 Compojure can be used to do the routing, based on uri and method

-(:use [compojure.route :only [files not-found]]
+`(:use [compojure.route :only [files not-found]]
       [compojure.core :only [defroutes GET POST DELETE ANY context]] org.httpkit.server)